A Residual Bootstrap for Conditional Value-at-Risk: Numerical Illustration

 \subsection{Empirical Application}

-We analyze the French stock market index CAC 40 for the period January 1, 1998 -- July 1, 2018.
+We analyze the French stock market index CAC 40 for the period January 1, 2015 -- January 1, 2020.
 The index values for the period are retrieved from Yahoo Finance and daily (log-) returns (expressed in $\%$) are computed using $\epsilon_t = 100\log(p_t/p_{t-1})$, where $p_t$ denotes the closing value of the index at trading day $t$.

 Figure \ref{fig:4.2}(a) displays the resulting series of returns.
-We disregard the observations of the year 2018, which we leave for the out-of-sample evaluation, yielding $n=5{,}100$ remaining observations (i.e.\ Jan.\ 1, 1998 - Dec.\ 31, 2017).
+We disregard the observations from July 1, 2019 onwards, which we leave for the out-of-sample evaluation, yielding $n=1{,}146$ remaining observations (i.e.\ January 1, 2015 - July 1, 2019).
 For the volatility process we consider the T-GARCH($1,1$) model specified in Example \ref{ex:4.2}.\footnote{We also consider an Asymmetric Power GARCH model \citep{ding1993long}, i.e.\ $\sigma_{t+1}^\delta= \omega_0 + \alpha_0^+ (\epsilon_{t}^+)^\delta +\alpha_0^-(\epsilon_{t}^-)^\delta + \beta_0 \sigma_{t}^\delta$ with $\delta>0$, which nests the GARCH($1,1$) model ($\delta=2$, $\alpha_0^+=\alpha_0^-$) and the T-GARCH($1,1$) model ($\delta=1$) of Examples \ref{ex:4.1} and \ref{ex:4.2}.
-In practice, the impact of the power $\delta$ on the volatility is minor and the QML approach of \cite{hamadeh2011asymptotic} suggests a $\delta$ of $1.03$ in favor for the T-GARCH specification.} Table \ref{tab:4.7} reports the corresponding point estimates with standard errors obtained by bootstrapping based on Algorithm \ref{alg:4.1}.
+In practice, the impact of the power $\delta$ on the volatility is minor and the QML approach of \cite{hamadeh2011asymptotic} suggests a $\delta$ close to $1$ in favor for the T-GARCH specification.} Table \ref{tab:4.7} reports the corresponding point estimates with standard errors obtained by bootstrapping based on Algorithm \ref{alg:4.1}.
 As documented in numerous studies we find that the volatility persistence is close to unity.
-In contrast, the point estimate $\hat{\alpha}^+_n$ is small and insignificant.
-Further, we observe that $\hat{\alpha}^-_n>>\hat{\alpha}^+_n$ indicating a strong leverage effect, i.e.\ negative returns tend to increase volatility by more than positive returns of the same magnitude.
+Further, we observe that $\hat{\alpha}^-_n$ is considerably larger than $\hat{\alpha}^+_n$ indicating a strong leverage effect, i.e.\ negative returns tend to increase volatility by more than positive returns of the same magnitude.

-Figure \ref{fig:4.2} (b) plots the histogram of the residuals with the normal distribution superimposed.
-We find that a (normalized) Student-t distribution with $10$ degrees of freedom provides an improved fit, for which Assumption \ref{as:4.5}(\ref{as:4.5.3}) is met.